 This allows you to receive a higher pay out on your predictions.
 Here are some of the best Betting Exchange sites for you to receive high pay out prices.

-Matchbook: This sportsbook has but its main focus into US sports when it comes to its betting exchange, which is a great market for them to target, as Betfair and Ladbrokes have already got a high market share for other top sports across Europe.
-Matchbook focus on the likes of Basketball, which has a lot of popularity around it.
-Although they are trying to increase their betting market to cater for a bigger customer base.
-Matchbook is considered to have a medium liquidity, has one of the lowest ranges of markets but also has one of the lowest commission rates.
+Matchbook: This sportsbook has but its main focus into US sports when it comes to its betting exchange, which is a great market for Matchbook to target, as Betfair and Ladbrokes have already got a high market share for other top sports across Europe.
+Matchbook focuses on the likes of Basketball, which has a lot of popularity around it.
+Although it is trying to increase its betting market to cater to a bigger customer base.
+Matchbook is considered to have medium liquidity, has one of the lowest ranges of markets but also has one of the lowest commission rates.

-BetDaq: BetDaq were actually involved in Betting Exchange before Ladbrokes, they were some tough competition for Betfair, until they teamed up with Ladbrokes, who had the financial capability and customer base to increase the popularity of this market and really boost its competition against Betfair, something that BetDaq couldn’t do on their own.
-BetDaq have high liquidity, which is good for players in a betting exchange, they have one of the lowest ranges of markets but also a low commission fee.
+BetDaq: BetDaq was actually involved in Betting Exchange before Ladbrokes.
+It was tough competition for Betfair until it teamed up with Ladbrokes, who had the financial capability and customer base to increase the popularity of this market and really boost its competition against Betfair, something that BetDaq couldn’t do on its own.
+BetDaq has high liquidity, which is good for players in a betting exchange, it one of the lowest ranges of markets but also a low commission fee.